fei-yifan/lxr-multiomics-analysis/README.md

-# lxr-multiomics-analysis
+# LXR Multi-omics Analysis

-bulk RNA-seq and ATAC-seq analysis workflows for studying LXR ligand– and myeloid cell–specific transcriptional programs.
+This repository contains reproducible RNA-seq and ATAC-seq analysis workflows used to study ligand- and cell-type–specific LXR signaling in myeloid cells.

+## Overview
+- RNA-seq downstream analysis based on Data Carpentry instructional materials
+- ATAC-seq processing following an external lab pipeline (code not redistributed)
+- Emphasis on reproducibility, configuration, and documentation

 ## Attribution

 This repository uses and adapts instructional materials from